digitalservicebund/ris-adm-literature/doc/adr/0009-editing-published-documents.md

     - if it's edited in the frontend and the user tries to re-publish,
       - we validate the data and
       - if it's invalid wrt. our schema, we reject the re-publishing and neither JSON nor XML are changed
-      - if it's valid wrt. our schema, we update both the JSON andthe XML
+      - if it's valid wrt. our schema, we update both the JSON and the XML

 ## Consequences